Most Popular Small Business Phone Systems

 VoIP systems also boast the ability to host a virtual receptionist or auto attendant to handle calls, as well as all the other bells and whistles that come with a full phone system, such as conference calls, call waiting, and voicemail.
 These same VoIP features are also offered by Fastmetrics’ cloud PBX solution.
 VoIP adoption by businesses is growing rapidly.
 Between 2011 and 2015, there was a projected 50 percent growth due to increased demand by small offices and home offices.

 The key to a cloud-based phone system is that it removes the telephone infrastructure from your office.
 This system will be run by a third-party company and can be hosted through either a PBX or by a VoIP system.
 This setup is perfect for your business if you’re on a tight or fixed budget and don’t have the IT staff necessary to operate and maintain PBX hardware or troubleshoot your VoIP system.

-FREE with a new cloud-based phone system plan, Fastmetrics customers receive their choice of new Yealink or Polycom phones with business voice services.
+With a new cloud-based phone system plan, Fastmetrics customers receive their choice of unlimited FREE and new Yealink or Polycom phones with business voice services.
 Get in touch with Fastmetrics touch to learn more.

 Of course, by having a third-party company managing the system, you are dependent on its reliability as a company and you do lose a certain amount of control.
 At Fastmetrics, users have a much higher level of control over the standard cloud phone system, in terms of setup and customization.
 Nonetheless, a cloud phone system is often the most cost-effective solution for a small business and the easiest to deal with regarding scalability.